Large deviations for Markovian nonlinear Hawkes processes

 \end{theorem}

-\begin{proof} If $\limsup_{z\rightarrow\infty}\frac{\lambda(z)}{z}=0$, then the forthcoming Lemma \ref{Gammafinite} implies that $\Gamma(\theta)<\infty$ for any $\theta$.
-Thus, by G\"{a}rtner-Ellis Theorem, we have the upper bound.
-For G\"{a}rtner-Ellis Theorem and a general theory of large deviations, see for example \cite{Dembo}.
-To prove the lower bound, it suffices to show that for any $x>0$, $\epsilon>0$, we have
+\begin{pf} If $\limsup_{z\rightarrow\infty}\frac{\lambda(z)}{z}=0$, then the forthcoming Lemma \ref{Gammafinite} implies that $\Gamma(\theta)<\infty $ for any $\theta$.
+Thus, by the G\"{a}rtner--Ellis theorem, we have the upper bound.
+For the G\"{a}rtner--Ellis theorem and a general theory of large deviations, see, for example, \cite{Dembo}.
+To prove the lower bound, it suffices to show that for any $x>0$, $\varepsilon>0$, we have